distdl/distdl/docs/code_reference/nn/linear.rst

    Local computation of subtensors of :math:`\delta x`, :math:`\delta W`, and :math:`\delta b`.

-3. Sum-reduce the subtensors of the gradient output, :math:`\delta x`, along the rows of :math:`P_W` into :math:`P_x`.
+3. Sum-reduce the subtensors of the gradient input, :math:`\delta x`, along the rows of :math:`P_W` into :math:`P_x`.

 .. figure:: /_images/linear_example_07.png